 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-Total governmental funds had revenues and other financing sources of \$49.1 million and expenditures of \$49.1 million.
+Total governmental funds had revenues and other financing sources of \$52.8 million and expenditures and other financing uses of \$52.6 million.
 Since all bonds were paid in full during fiscal year 2018, SPLOST proceeds were available for projects approved in the referendum.
-This allowed for the use of those funds during fiscal year 2019 for district-wide projects.
-State capital outlay projects were forwarded funded with the SPLOST proceeds.
-This resulted in a decrease in fund balance of approximately \$1.1 million in the capital projects fund.
+This allowed for the use of those funds during fiscal year 2020 for capital projects.
+State capital outlay projects were forward funded with the SPLOST proceeds.
+This resulted in a decrease in fund balance of approximately \$0.2 million in the capital projects fund.

-The general fund had an increase of approximately \$1.0 million due to conservative estimates of local revenues and detailed budgeting, and as in prior years, conservative spending.
+The general fund had an increase of approximately \$0.4 million due to conservative estimates of local revenues and detailed budgeting, and as in prior years, conservative spending.